nishantjr/college-notes/src/cmn112-oral-and-written-comn/unit-1-speech-going-blind-in-space/full-sentence-outline.md

 * Introduction
   - I'm sure you've all had that moment, say during your public speech assignment in class, where you stumble, seize up and panic, haven't you?
-  - [Thesis] In the speech I'm analyzing Chris Hadfield's talk about exactly this -- dealing with fear.
+  - [Thesis] In the speech I'm analyzing Chris Hadfield's talks about exactly this -- dealing with fear.
 * Context
   - From an evolutionary standpoint, fear is great when you're living in the